aiwingg/agents_simulations/llm-simulation-service/docs/contracts/infra_util_contracts/autogen_model_client_contract.md

 # AutogenModelClientFactory Contract

-Centralized factory for AutoGen-compatible OpenAI clients with Braintrust tracing.
+Centralized factory for creating AutoGen-compatible OpenAI clients with Braintrust tracing.

 ## Static Methods
 - `create_from_openai_wrapper(openai_wrapper: OpenAIWrapper) -> OpenAIChatCompletionClient`
+  - Uses the wrapper's API key and model to instantiate `OpenAIChatCompletionClient`.
+  - Wraps the underlying client with `braintrust.wrap_openai` for tracing.
-  - Returns a configured client based on the wrapper and wraps it with Braintrust.
+  - Returns the configured client instance.